pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

   hit.
 For instance, the ball could go up if it hits near the top of the bat.

+You could remove the robot player:

+* Make the player control *both* bats.
+You could control the bats together, so they are always at the same height.
+Or you could use separate controls for each bat.
+You will need to think about what happens if the right-hand player misses the ball, which used to be impossible when that bat was the robot bat.

 Can you think of other changes or improvements?